orgalvin/Shadowrun-Rules/Matrix/Actions/Matrix Actions.md

 ##### CRACK FILE (COMPLEX ACTION)
 Marks Required: 1
 Test: Hacking + Logic [Attack] v.
 Protection Rating x 2 You remove the protection from a file, making it readable.
 This action doesn’t need to be performed on a file that isn’t protected, of course.
-CRASH PROGRAM (COMPLEX ACTION) Marks Required: 1 Test: Cybercombat + Logic [Attack] v.
-Intuition + Firewall You overload part of your target’s memory and scramble one of its running programs.
-You need to specify which program you’re trying to crash; you can learn what your target is running either with a Matrix Perception action or by observing the program in action.
-If you succeed, the program is scrambled: it ends and cannot be restarted until the device it was running on is rebooted.

 ##### CRASH PROGRAM (COMPLEX ACTION)
 Marks Required: 1